HMS Fury (H76): Force H, 1940–1941

-Another Malta convoy (Operation Substance) was conducted in mid-July, heavily escorted by Force H and elements of the Home Fleet and another in early August (Operation Style), albeit with only Force H covering the convoy.
+Another Malta convoy (Operation Substance) was conducted in mid-July, escorted by Force H and elements of the Home Fleet and another in early August (Operation Style), albeit with only Force H covering the convoy.
 Several weeks later, Fury participated in Operation Mincemeat, during which Force H escorted a minelayer to Livorno to lay its mines while Ark Royal's aircraft attacked Northern Sardinia as a diversion.
 In late September, the destroyer escorted another convoy to Malta in Operation Halberd.